pduquenoy/8008-super/NOTES.md

 force the address registers to 0 where we execute an RST instruction.
 That seems to work reliably 100% of the time.

+Tracked down the problem to a coincidence between the O1 clock and the INT line.
+If INT goes up at approximately the time O1 goes down, then bad things will happen.
+See blaster-cpuint-before-clk1.png, blaster-cpuint-on-clk1.png, and blaster-cpuint-after-clk1.png.

+Problem solved by using the spare flipflop on the second revision board to clock in the interrupt signal on the rise of O2, which can't possibly be anywhere near the fall of O1.
+Changed this to clock on the rise on O1 consistent with Len Bayles project.
+I think it's sufficient that it just doesn't happen on the fall of O1.
+The rise of O1 is fine.